Call for abstracts

 Oral Paper Presentation

-Oral paper presentations can consist of presentations of research projects or theoretical insights.
+Oral paper presentations can consist of presentations of research projects, theoretical insights and practice.
 Oral paper presentations will be organized in thematic sessions lasting 90 minutes, including time for questions and discussion.
 The time allocated for each presentation will be around 15 minutes.

 Oral presentation proposals will include these elements: